Meet Our Team In South Africa

 Remi De Backer

-Remi De Backer is the chairman of BIA South Africa.
-Remi and his wife Lieve are both godparents and spend 5 months in South Africa and 7 months in Belgium every year.
-He acts as an advisor and both help with fundraising and PR.
+Remi De Backer is a board member and the former chairman of BIA South Africa.
+Remi and his wife Lieve are both godparents and used to spend 5 months in South Africa and 7 months in Belgium every year.
+They both help with fundraising and PR.

 Ruby is a board member of BIA South Africa.
 She is not only a local business woman, but also our link with the local Rotary club and she assists with the BIA - Rotary interact club.